-The breakdown of sites is very close to the distribution of acreage in each category in the City, as shown in Figure 18.
+The breakdown of sites is very close to the distribution of acreage in each category in the City, as shown in Error!
+Not a valid bookmark self-reference.
 As most of the City is categorized as high resource, most of the sites are in high resource areas.
 There is not a concentration of sites in the moderate resource area of the City.
 Sites are not anticipated to have an adverse effect on access to opportunities in Lakewood.